BRM Review

 Is BRM Worth the Premium?

-The S3 sits at full price, $1,040 to $1,280 USD across the range, which puts it firmly at the premium end.
-The legacy Kanaha, Ka’a, and Paia are now significantly cheaper (~35% off), which makes them more competitive against Gong on price for the first time.
+The S3 sits at full price, firmly in the premium tier.
+The legacy Kanaha, Ka’a and Paia are all discounted while stock lasts, which makes them more competitive against Gong on price than they have ever been, for as long as the stock holds out.

 What you get with BRM is genuine: ultra-lightweight construction, exceptional packability, the accumulated refinement of the brand that created the sport, and Greg Drexler’s direct involvement.
 UK buyers also get tax-inclusive pricing on the BRM site, which is a meaningful advantage.